SLED Market Entry Guide

 Full toolkit (Month 6+): $1,500 to $2,000 per month.
 All tools plus two resources plus the AI calling tool.

-One-time costs to plan for: legal and entity setup ($500 to $800), branding and landing page ($500 to $1,500), SAM.gov registration (free).
-Total one-time CAPEX is roughly $1,000 to $2,300.
+One-time costs: legal and entity setup ($500 to $800), branding and landing page ($500 to $1,500), SAM.gov registration (free).
+Total one-time CAPEX roughly $1,000 to $2,300.

 Track three numbers from month one:

-- Opportunities identified per month (target 20 to 30 from Collabp.com)
+- Opportunities identified per month (target 20 to 30 from CollabP.com)

 - Bids submitted per month (target 5 to 10 by month three)